Article Last Updated: November 2023

 1. Clean Hot Tub Filter Dishwasher Detergent

-1. Remove the filter from your spa and place it in the large pickle tub.
+1. Remove the filter from your tub and place it in the large bucket.

-2. Fill the pickle tub with five gallons of hot water with the hose from your garden.
+2. Fill the bucket with five gallons of hot water.

 3. Mix detergent and trisodium phosphate in hot water.

 4. Let it soak for at least 24 hours.

 5. Remove the filter and rinse out the remaining soap mixture thoroughly.

 6. Allow the filter to dry for at least another 24 hours before you put it back in the tub.

 Using bleach to clean your hot tub filter is good if you suspect that there are any bacteria or viruses lurking in your filter.
 But keep in mind that not all hot tub filters can withstand prolonged exposure to harsh chemicals like bleach because it is a very aggressive chemical.
 So if you use this method try to keep the exposure to bleach to an absolute minimum.
 Also, try to avoid using chlorine on your filters.